Homemade Chicken Tikka Masala

-Chicken Tikka Masala doesn’t have any origins from India.
+A little known fact is that Chicken Tikka Masala doesn’t have any origins from India.
 I was tickled to discover that the dish was actually invented in a London curry house.

-We’ve tried numerous recipes
+We’ve tried numerous Tikka Masala recipes

 I made it my mission to find the very best homemade recipe.
 If you can’t buy it, make it.
 Or something like that.

 In my quest, I have tried numerous recipes for chicken tikka masala – some recipes were more involved than others, some were fully homemade, and some were partly homemade.
 But none of them really resembled the deep, rich, distinctive flavors of restaurant style chicken tikka masala.
 They all lacked that little something.